turingschool/mod-0-curriculum/session5/index.md

 - We will have assessment feedback and results to everyone by end of week
 - If you pass, what do you have left to be mod 1 ready?
-- Prework due tomorrow EOD!
-9/16
+- Prework due in two weeks!
+10/28

 ### Today's Goals